tryyang2001/tp/docs/UserGuide.md

 #### 4.4.2 Adding Recurring Exercise Items `add r/`

-This command is used to schedule exercises that you do on a regular basis.
+It is possible to schedule exercises that you do on a regular basis.
+By using this command, you can conveniently add recurring exercises into the Future Exercise List.
 This can be particularly useful if you have weekly trainings to record!

 Format: `add r/ITEM c/CALORIES :/START_DATE -/END_DATE @/DAY_OF_THE_WEEK {,DAY_OF_THE_WEEK,...}` adds recurring exercise with its respective calories burnt to the Upcoming Exercise List.
 You may specify which day(s) of the week by providing multiple `DAY_OF_THE_WEEK` that are separated by commas.